 What on Earth Is that Smell?

 Client: “Good morning!
 I have this awful moldy smell coming from my garage, and it’s making my entire family sick.
+It seems to be spreading.
 Can you give us an estimate to remove the mold from our garage?”

 We receive calls like this every day–homeowners noticing unpleasant musty odours and wondering if they’re caused by mold.
 It seems that they try everything possible, and yet, they still can’t get rid of that “moldy” smell.